 The number of cormorants observed for each date in the graph below can be taken as a minimum number of cormorants, since it is possible that birds in flight or feeding were missed.
 However, cormorants are communal birds and tend to aggregate in groups rather than be spread out over the entire lake.
-The graph below shows cormorant observations for three consecutive years.
+The graph below shows cormorant observations for five consecutive years.
+The black line is for 2023.